 NEW YORK, NY - Guo Pei Gown.
 A view of atmosphere at "China: Through The Looking Glass" Costume Institute Benefit Gala - Press Preview at Metropolitan Museum of Art on May 4, 2015 in New York City.
 (Photo by Slaven Vlasic/Getty Images)

 NEW YORK, NY – Guo Pei Gown.
-A view of atmosphere at “China: Through The Looking Glass” Costume Institute Benefit Gala – Press Preview at Metropolitan Museum of Art on May 4, 2015, in New York City.
+A view of the atmosphere at “China: Through The Looking Glass” Costume Institute Benefit Gala – Press Preview at Metropolitan Museum of Art on May 4, 2015, in New York City.
 (Photo by Slaven Vlasic/Getty Images)

 Remember the 2015 Guo Pei masterpiece dress from the record-breaking “China: Through the Looking Glass?”